Rocky I v Apollo Creed was brutal.

 For a homeless guy in the 70s, that game‑changer was the Rocky script.

-For somebody in 2016 who wants to make money online without going through all the normal pounding you get in Internet marketing, it’s THIS.
+Today, for somebody who wants to make money online without going through all the normal pounding you get in Internet marketing, it’s THIS.

 Maybe one day soon, you can call out to your wife: